 Central nervous system (CNS) stimulants are the most commonly prescribed class of ADHD drugs.
 The parents and their doctor should decide together on which medication is best for their child and whether the child needs medication during school hours only or on evenings and weekends as well.

 Common CNS stimulants include:

-- Amphetamine-based stimulants (Adderall, Dexedrine, Dextrostat)
+- amphetamine-based stimulants (Adderall, Dexedrine, Dextrostat)

-- Dextromethamphetamine (Desoxyn)
+- dextromethamphetamine (Desoxyn)

-- Dextromethylphenidate (Focalin)
+- dextromethylphenidate (Focalin)

-- Methylphenidate (Concerta, Daytrana, Metadate, Ritalin)
+- methylphenidate (Concerta, Daytrana, Metadate, Ritalin)

-In psychotherapy, a child may also be able to explore his or her behavioral patterns and learn how to make the right choices moving forward.
+In psychotherapy, a child may also be able to explore their behavioral patterns and learn how to make the right choices moving forward.
 Family therapy can be a great venue for figuring out how best to work through disruptive behaviors.

-Behavior therapy (BT) attempts to teach a child how to better monitor his or her behaviors and then modify those behaviors appropriately.
-Often, the child and the child's parents and/or teacher(s) will work together to develop strategies for dealing with certain situations and resulting behaviors.
-This frequently involves some sort of direct feedback so that the child learns appropriate behaviors; for example, a token reward system could be devised to reinforce positive behaviors.
+Behavior therapy (BT) attempts to teach a child how to better monitor their behaviors and then modify those behaviors appropriately.
+The child and the child's parents or teacher will work together to develop strategies for dealing with certain situations and resulting behaviors.
+This frequently involves some sort of direct feedback so that the child learns suitable behaviors.
+For example, a token reward system could be devised to reinforce positive behaviors.